OpenNebula/docs/source/advanced_components/public_cloud/ec2qcg.rst

 The associate script will receive three arguments: **elastic\_ip** to be associated; **private\_ip** of the instance; **Virtual Network template**, base64-encoded.

 The disassociate script will receive similar arguments: **elastic\_ip** to be disassociated, **private_ip**, and **Virtual Network template**.

-..
-Fixme: Where is this now?

-Scripts to interact with OpenFlow can be found in an `ecosystem project <http://www.opennebula.org/software:ecosystem:onenox>`__

 Using a Specific Group for EC2
 --------------------------------------------------------------------------------